jahnaviichauhan/Portfolio/README.md

 # Portfolio
-This repository contains data I need to create my portfolio
+This repository contains data for my portfolio

+Portfolio created.